PSJorgensen/real-world-economics/real-world-economics-outline.md

         -   "Narko states" - e.g. Colombia, Mexico

-            -   Effects on land use change dynamiscs
+            -   Effects on land use change dynamics

             -   E.g. Colombia, spraying fields will generate new areas with deforestation for coca plantations.